 Having taken it to a safe distance, he disposed of the bomb successfully – for this action, 2/Lt Sandy Campbell was awarded the George Cross.

-The very next day, 2/Lt Sandy Campbell (aged 42) and his team were killed attempting a similar disposal at Whitley Common and his George Cross was awarded by the King posthumously to his widow, Agnes Sharp Campbell of Dalmellington, Ayrshire.
+The very next day, 2/Lt Sandy Campbell (aged 42) and his team were killed attempting a similar disposal at Whitley Common and his George Cross was awarded by the King posthumously to his widow for his work at the Triumph the day before, Agnes Sharp Campbell of Dalmellington, Ayrshire.
 Both he and his team are buried at London Road Cemetery.